Desiwah/PulseMatch/README.md

 # PulseMatch Discord Bot

-Use the **PulseMatch** bot to discover which Steam games you share with others or find out who else owns a specific game you have.
+**PulseMatch** makes game nights effortless by showing which Steam games you and your friends share.
+You can instantly see who owns what or create a post with `/post` to find teammates right away.

 &nbsp;

-⚠️ Your **Steam profile** and **game details** must be set to public, otherwise the bot won't work!
-If you prefer to keep your Steam profile and game details private, you can switch them back **after** running the `/refresh` command.
+🎮 **Instant game checks**
+See all the games you share with a friend or find who owns a specific title.

+🤝 **Find teammates with `/post`**
+Create a public post for any game.
+Friends can mark interest, you get notified, and posts expire after 24 hours.

+➕ **Non-Steam games supported**
+Add titles like Minecraft or Valorant manually.
+They work the same as Steam games in comparisons and posts.

+🔔 **Smart notifications**
+Enable alerts and get a DM when someone joins your play request.
+No spam, just the signals that matter.

+📬 **DM results**
+Long lists are sent to your DMs with page buttons for easy browsing.

+🛡️ **Private and simple**
+No Steam login required.
+Just link your profile, refresh your library, and you're done.
+Your data stays local to the bot.

 &nbsp;

+# **Instructions:**

-After you `/link` your Steam, just `/refresh` to update your game library and you're good to go!
+After you `/link` your Steam, just run `/refresh` to update your game library and you're good to go!

-(You only need to `/refresh` again after buying a new game, so it's included the next time you or someone else uses the `/run` command)
+(You only need to `/refresh` again after buying a new game, so it’s included the next time you or someone else uses `/run_game`, `/run_user` or `/post`.)

 &nbsp;

+⚠️ Your **Steam profile** and **game details** must be set to public, otherwise library comparison features will not work.
+If you prefer to keep them private, you can switch back **after** running the `/refresh` command.

+&nbsp;

-**Commands:**
+# **Commands:**

 `/link <Steam ID or URL>` - Link your Steam account